 Let’s say Company Y deals with iron sheet manufacturing.
-Due to the increase in demand in its high profiled iron sheets, the company executives decide to buy a new minting machine to revamp the production.
+Due to the increase in demand for its high profiled iron sheets, the company executives decide to buy a new minting machine to revamp production.
 They estimate the new machine will be able to improve production by 35%, thus closing the gap in the demanding market.
 Company Y decides to acquire the equipment at the cost of $100 million.
 The useful life of the machine is expected to be 10 years.

 In this case, it is evident that the benefit of acquiring the machine will be greater than 1 year, so a capital expenditure is incurred.
 Over time, the company will depreciate the machine as an expense (depreciation).

 2. Revenue Expenditure

 A revenue expenditure occurs when a company spends money on a short-term benefit (i.e., less than 1 year).
-Typically, these expenditures are used to fund ongoing operations – which when they are expensed are known as operating expenses.
-The actual expenditure itself does not increase or decrease the income of the business.
+Typically, these expenditures are used to fund ongoing operations – which, when they are expensed, are known as operating expenses.
 It is not until the expenditure is recorded as an expense that income is impacted.

 Difference Between Capital Expenditure and Revenue Expenditure

-CapEx is related to a long-term item while a revenue expenditure is related to a short-term item.
+CapEx is related to long-term spending – a major investment – while a revenue expenditure is related to short-term operating expenses.
 They are both recorded in the same financial year as they are incurred, and cannot be forwarded to the next financial year.

 After the purchase of the minting machine, the company may decide to hire a new lead engineer together with seven other technicians to run the new machine.
 A fundamental role of this team will be keeping the equipment running throughout the production cycle.
 Other secondary tasks may include installation of new parts, monitoring production, and continuous maintenance.

 The hiring of the engineer and technicians is considered a revenue expenditure.